 I remember well Graham's big crash into A-list films in the late 1990's: first as the sweet girl who saves future IRON MAN-director Jon Favreau from chickless despair in SWINGERS (1996)--her presence a reminder that even the most self-defeating hep cats were occasionally rewarded with a nice, doesn't-know-she's-hot kind of gal; second as the shockingly uninhibited porn star Rollergirl in BOOGIE NIGHTS (1997); third as the lass who beats out Natasha Gregson Wagner for the dubious prize of Robert Downey Jr. in TWO GIRLS AND A GUY (1997).
 By the time she staggered into AUSTIN POWERS: THE SPY WHO SHAGGED ME (1999), as a spy who shags Mike Meyers' disgusting over-latex fat-suited Scotsman badguy, 'Fat Bastard.', Graham's warm-hearted, 'sexually uninhibited like she lived in Europe for a year' kind of nerd fantasy girl persona was locked in.
 It was like doesn't this poor nymphomaniac persona ever get to, like, shag someone other than doofuses?
 (Doofi?)

 From there Graham did other things of a similar bent, like hosting SNL, where she played a babysitter who becomes uncomfortably sidelined in a bitter post-menage a trois argument with the parents.
 The Heather impact by then was undeniable: those wide eyes, that horrifically voluptuous body, that golden hair; she was almost too sexy in her ability to be unconscious of being too sexy.
-It seemed like just the kind of thing hobbit-handed Chris Parnell was up to when a girl guest was too hot to think of any other way.
-It was if the lost little girl guilelessness of Marilyn Monroe was wedded to a smart, concerned, awake, lonesome therapist.
+It seemed like just the kind of thing the geek male writers could think up when the girl guest was too hot for them to not fall apart over.
+It was if the lost little girl guilelessness of Marilyn Monroe was wedded to a smart, concerned, awake, lonesome heart-of-gold sex therapist.

 Hers is the kind of allure that perfectly embodies Lacan's objet petit a: men fantasize about her kind of 'availability' only to run from it when it suddenly makes itself so immediately, alarmingly tangible.
 I can imagine her (meaning her screen 'persona') coming onto me at a party and me stammering some lame excuse and running away... watching in shame as she goes home with some other guy more foul-mouthed and aggressive.
 That, alone, makes her awesome.
 She proves 95% of men are all talk.
 We'd rather be on the chain and barking than off it and have to put up or shut up.
 She wins the dare.